PollenCode/rgb-navigation/docs/RGBLang.md

 else  {
     // Trail effect
     // r - 10 can be negative, which will cause problems
-    // use the max function to ensure it it at least 0 r = max(r - 10, 0)
+    // use the max function to ensure it is at least 0 r = max(r - 10, 0)
 }
 ```